-- 1. A system, comprising: - a communication interface for sending data over a network: - a memory having, stored therein, computer program code; one or more data stores; and - one or more processing units operatively coupled to the memory and configured to execute instructions in the computer program code that cause the one or more processing units to: - obtain a request from a first user for provision of a privacy policy; - determine a first privacy policy based, at least in part, on the request; - obtain data from the first user pertaining to a first plurality of data subjects; - generate a first dynamically-changing, temporally unique identifier (DDID) for a first data subject in the first plurality of data subjects, wherein the first dynamically-changing, temporally unique identifier is configured to: - replace a first value related to the first data subject; - comply with the determined first privacy policy; - store the first dynamically changing, temporally unique identifier in the one or more data stores; - receive, over the network, a first request for the first value related to the first data subject; - send the first dynamically-changing, temporally unique identifier over the network in response to the first request when, according to the first privacy policy, the first request is not authorized to receive the first value; and - send the first value over the network in response to the first request when, according to the first privacy policy, the first request is authorized to receive the first value.
+- 1. A system, comprising: - a communication interface for sending data over a network; - a memory having, stored therein, computer program code and one or more distributed ledgers capable of recording data records; and - one or more processing units operatively coupled to the memory and configured to execute instructions in the computer program code that cause the one or more processing units to: - obtain data from a first user pertaining to a first data subject; - generate a first dynamically-changing, temporally unique identifier (DDID) for the first data subject, wherein the first DDID is configured to replace a first value related to the first data subject; - store the first DDID in a first element of a first one of the one or more distributed ledgers; - receive, over the network, a first request from a first requesting party for the first value related to the first data subject; - send the first DDID to the first requesting party over the network in response to the first request when the first requesting party is not authorized to receive the first value; and - send the first value related to the first data subject to the first requesting party over the network in response to the first request when the first requesting party is authorized to receive the first value. - 2.
+The system of claim 1, wherein the network is decen-65 tralized, wherein the network comprises a plurality of nodes, and wherein each node in the network stores a copy of the first one of the one or more distributed ledgers.